 Planning a trip to NYC can be overwhelming with all the things to see and do.
 So don’t try to overdo it by packing in too much into your trip.
 Keep in mind that you’ll want time to wander and soak up the ambiance of the city.

 Lastly, if you want that quintessential NYC experience — we recommend visiting between Thanksgiving and Christmas when the city is all decorated for the holidays.
 Even though we were bundled up, we really enjoyed peeking at all the holiday window displays and even checking out a Rockettes show at Radio City Music Hall.
-For more about our holiday in NYC, check out our full story here!

 7. Nashville, TN